 The curriculum at Bispham Drive Junior School is based on the National Curriculum and is structured so that learning progresses across the school.
 It provides a solid grounding in all subjects and continues, as has always been the school’s ethos, to ensure that all children participate in a broad curriculum from years 3 – 6.
-It gives children the knowledge they need to achieve and the skills to make the most of the ever evolving innovations and challenges they will encounter as they grow to adulthood.
+It gives children the knowledge they need to achieve and the skills (resilience, critical thinking, problem solving, creativity and flexibility to name but a few) to make the most of the ever evolving innovations and challenges they will encounter as they grow to adulthood.

 Planning and teaching takes into account key pedagogical research such as the pedagogy of poverty, working memory and the notion of ‘botheredness’.
 The intent is to ensure that continuing curriculum development in school enables all pupils to access learning and inspires them to extend their learning, independently, both in school and at home.

 The curriculum contains 3 topics per year group, which as the children progress through school will cover all key learning whilst simultaneously developing DRIVE in our pupils.

 |Year 3||Blue Planet||Walk like an Egyptian||Effervescent Earth|

 |Year 5||Anglo Saxons & Vikings||Ay Up Me Duck||Space|

 Further details of each topic can be found on the curriculum maps for each year group and subject